-You can almost feel the neon street lights twinkling behind you, teasing you with the possibility of a wild night back where the city is still alive, but your eyes stay focused ahead, on the dark strip of the town, the abandoned sprawl that lies on the way to the new shore.
+You can almost feel the neon street lights behind you, teasing you with a wild night back where the city is still alive, but your eyes stay focused ahead, on the dark strip: the abandoned sprawl that lies on the way to the new shore.

-You’re ready to get away from downtown because lately, it seems you can’t even hear your own thoughts anymore.
-On the path in front of you, maybe you’ll figure out who or what is blocking you from listening to your inner voice.
-Maybe not.
+You’re ready to get away from downtown because lately it seems like you can’t even hear your own thoughts anymore.
+Maybe when you get to the beach you’ll figure out who or what is blocking you from listening to your inner voice.
+But then again, maybe not.

 All around you, sand and silt infiltrates the parking lots and the ground floors of otherwise sound buildings, stale bogs.
 The fine mud sticks to the soles of your shoes, suctioning the pull of each step.

-It’s difficult to tell for certain, but the pools of water that interrupt your progress might be releasing faint light.
+Small pools of water interrupt your path.
+It’s difficult to tell for certain, but they might be releasing faint light.
 Your eyes are only human, anyway.
 As you get closer to the shore, whatever hints of brightness you think you might be seeing in the puddles is drowned out by the brilliant intensity you’re here to witness, the view that can wipe everything away, the glowing surf.

 The edge is quieter than you remember.
 Liquids fill the nooks and dips of the land without noise and in no rush.
-In some places the broth mixes its colors, though they somehow resist becoming a dark, dull tar.
+Then, folding over, they recede.
+In some places the broth mixes, though the colors remain true and somehow resist becoming a dull tar.
 In another place, a vibrating stream of pink forms a ribbon through electric yellow goop, refusing to assimilate.

 A newspaper leaf clings to your boot.
 It’s an antique.
 The surf works its best magic on paper, fortifying the cellulose with heavy metals and keeping the text and images preserved.
 It’s a bleeding page advertisement, pristine except for the color.
 A woman holding a toothbrush smiles up at you with lime green lips, a shock of tangerine hair and electric blue skin.